scampion/burgonet-gateway/README.md

 - Nginx configuration paths
 - Security settings

-## License
+## License & Fair-code Status

-This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Business Source License 1.1 (see [LICENSE](LICENSE) file for details) and follows the [Fair-code](https://faircode.io) principles:

+- Free to use and distribute
+- Source code openly available
+- Can be extended by anyone
+- Commercial use requires permission

+The license allows free non-production use and will convert to AGPLv3 on 2029-01-17.
+For commercial use or production deployments, please contact the author to discuss licensing options.

-## Author & Entreprise support
+## Author & Enterprise Support

 Sébastien Campion - sebastien.campion@foss4.eu